dev-346/quinfer-docs/docs/understanding-diagnostic-quiz-results.md

 # 📊 Understanding Diagnostic Quiz Results

-After running a diagnostic quiz, TeachLens provides a powerful, AI-driven analysis of your students' performance.
+After running a diagnostic quiz, Quinfer provides a powerful, AI-driven analysis of your students' performance.
 This guide explains how to interpret the results and what actions you can take.

 ## Step 1: Receive & Analyze Responses